Alfarabi58/Alfarabi58/README.md

 # Welcome to Alfarabi GitHub Profile!

 Hello!
-I'm Alfarabi, a passionate data scientist and machine learning enthusiast.
-Here, you'll find a collection of my projects ranging from deep learning applications to data analysis and visualization.
-I enjoy exploring new technologies and applying them to solve real-world problems.
+I'm Alfarabi, I am a passionate and dedicated Data Scientist with an industrial engineering background, with expertise in statistics, machine learning, and data visualization using tools such as Python and SQL that I have learned at Hactiv8.
+I have extensive experience in solving complex problems and transforming data into implementable strategies, including in projects such as predictive modeling, natural language processing, and data-driven business strategy development, as well as strong analytical capabilities to convey findings to non-technical stakeholders, ensuring data-driven insights are accessible and actionable to achieve significant impact.

 ## About Me